 Is Macau cheap?
-It depends where you’re coming from.
+It depends on where you’re coming from.
 If you’re arriving from Thailand, Vietnam and, to a lesser extent, China it’s likely to leave you with a pain in your wallet.
-But if you compare the city to Hong Kong, and most people do, Macau is cheap – in fact it’s a bargain.
+But if you compare the city to Hong Kong, and most people do, Macau is cheap – in fact, it’s a bargain.

 Your greatest expense when in Macau will be a bed for the night.
 There is no shortage of accommodation in Macau but much of it is at the higher range of the market.

 While casino hotels in Macau, such as the Venetian, do offer good value, they aren’t cheap.

 Here are some top tips on how to get cheap accommodation in Macau and also selections of the best, cheap Macau hotels.
 The Casa Real is a particular bargain for a gem of the city’s Portuguese heritage and warm service.
 Cheaper still are Macau’s hostels – although these represent a serious decline in living standards and quality.
 Budget accommodation in Hong Kong is cheaper still and offers a broader range of options – only an hour away by almost constant ferry it’s a viable backup option.